 These days, turmeric’s beautiful bright-yellow root is commonly used as a food seasoning, coloring, and preservative, thereby earning itself the nicknames the “Indian Saffron” and the “Golden Spice”.

 Many spices are wonderful replacements for turmeric.
 However, they can’t completely reproduce the color and flavor of this amazing spice.
+They can’t really be an exact substitute for turmeric.

 In addition, these spices might not offer the same health benefits that turmeric does.